-An old school DIY method for reducing generator noise involves a simple bucket of water.
-Attach one end of the house to the exhaust and then put the other end of the hose in a bucket of water.
-The best hose material to use is flex tube made of galvanized metal (NOT A GARDEN HOSE).
+A very simple way to reduce noise involves a hose, water, and bucket!
+Attach one end of the house to the exhaust of the generator and then put the other end of the hose in a bucket of water.
+To prevent a fire, be sure to use flex tube made of galvanized metal (NOT A RUBBER HOSE).

 The sound goes through the hose and is muffled by the water.
-Be sure to keep the generator away from the water and add a small hole to the hose at the high point to prevent water from sucking back into the generator.
+Of course, keep your generator away from the water.
+Also make sure to add a small hole to the hose at the high point.
+This lets air flow in the hose preventing any air pressure to build up.
+This keeps water from sucking back into the generator and possibly ruining it!

 If your generator is sitting on something hard – say concrete – it is going to make more noise as the engine runs and the unit shakes a bit.
-Be sure to put your generator on something soft like this rubber mat to dampen the noise.
+Placing your generator on something soft (think rubber mat) will dampen the noise caused by vibrations.
 If you are out camping or RVing, then try to find a nice soft patch of ground.
-If the soil is too dry and hard, then a rubber mat is again your best option.
+Dry soil can create a lot of noise, so for this situation a rubber mat works nicely.

-A cheap and easy way to dampen generator noise is to bring along a few plywood boards to simply lean and wrap around your generator while it is in use.
+Plywood boards are a cheap and easy way to dampen generator noise.
+Just lean 2 or 3 around your generator to reduce the noise.
 Be sure you are not blocking the exhaust and airflow and make sure no wood is leaning against the actual unit if possible.
 Try to build a box or triangle around the generator without touching.

 If you would like to purchase something more substantial and pre-made – the Quiet Fence below is another option.

 As simple as it sounds, changing the position of the exhaust pipe of your generator from horizontal to vertical helps redirect the sounds and reduce generator noise.
-When you are camping, pointing the noise up into the sky versus around your campsite works surprisingly well.
+Pointing the exhaust (and the noise) up into the sky works well to lessen noise when camping in an open space.
 The sound moves up and disappears into the sky!

-Pretty obvious one here but moving your generator farther away from you will also reduce noise.
-Make sure you have a longer extension cord and find a good spot 50 to 100 feet away.
-Just be sure you aren’t creating more noise for any of your neighbors at the campsite or RV park!
+This is an obvious statement – moving your generator away will also reduce noise (big surprise right).
+With a long extension cord you can target 50 to 100 feet away.
+Be friendly to neighbors and make sure you aren’t creating more noise for anyone else!
 As annoying as a generator sound can be, its even more annoying when it’s not your own!

 Wrap it up!

-If you already have a generator, I would pre-cut some plywood to make a nice generator box around your unit, buy an extension cord, and place your generator far away from your campsite, inside the box, with the exhaust pipe pointed to the sky.
-Not the most glamorous method but gives you the most bang for your buck!
+If you already have one, then head out to the hardware store and cut plywood to make your own generator box.
+Buy an extension cord (preferably 100 feet), then place your generator far away from your campsite, inside the box, with the exhaust pipe pointed to the sky.